gimenete/pagantis-ios/README.md

 Configuration
 -------------

 First of all you need to configure the SDK.
 The best way to do that is in your `AppDelegate`.
-In the `- (BOOL)application:didFinishLaunchingWithOptions:` method.
+In the `application:didFinishLaunchingWithOptions:` method.

 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 	    [[PAPagantis sharedInstance] setApiKey:@"xxxx"];